 So what is this Messier Marathon exactly and how does it work?

-Well, the idea of the Messier marathon is to see all Messier objects in one single night and it has emerged in the 1980’s .
-However, to achieve this goal there are a number of conditions that should be met first:
+Well, the idea of the Messier marathon is to see all Messier objects in one single night and this idea has emerged in the 1980’s .
+However, to achieve this goal there are a number of conditions that should be met:

 First of all, the best night to do a Messier marathon is as close as possible to the Spring Equinox around March 20th.
-It is on this day that you have the greatest chance of seeing the evening objects on time before they sink into the twilight (M74, M77) and the morning objects just before the sun rises (M30).
+It is on this day that you will have the greatest chance of seeing the evening objects on time before they sink into the twilight (mainly M74 and M77) and M30 just before the sun rises.